aralroca/next-translate/README.md

 📦**Size**: ~2.5kb

-Is an alternative to `useTranslation` hook, but in a HOC for these components that are no-functional.
+It's an alternative to `useTranslation` hook, but in a HOC for these components that are no-functional.

 The `withTranslation` HOC returns a Component with an extra prop named `i18n` (Object { t: Function, lang: string }).

-Example of usage:
+Example:

 ```jsx
 import React from 'react'